 Olga Kotelko was an elite masters track star who, upon her death in 2014, at age 95, held hundreds of gold medals in track and field, none of which she earned prior to her 77th birthday.
 Right.
 Hundreds.

 In What Makes Olga Run?
 Bruce Grierson jumps head first into the life of Olga to try to understand what makes her tick.
-What he finds is that this extraordinary woman is, by most metrics, not very extraordinary.
+What he finds is that this extraordinary woman is, by all metrics, not very extraordinary.
 There is no magic here.
-Readers looking for superfoods, esoteric yoga mantras, or exotic training regimens won’t find them here.
+Readers looking for super foods, esoteric yoga mantras, or exotic training regimens won’t find them here.
 Olga’s story is remarkable in how unremarkable it is.
 Grierson follows Olga through just about every test one can think of: stress tests, DNA analyses, diets, psychological examinations – in every case she comes out normal or close to it.
 But somehow, in Olga, the whole is greater than the sum of its parts.
 Olga is extraordinary.
 At 77, when most people are dead or dying, she hires a Hungarian track coach and begins a daily training regimen.
 She eats a nutritious but not remarkable diet.
 She loves competition.
 She loves to win.
 She was upbeat and refused to dwell on the dark side of things.
 Somehow all of that added up to an uncommon life of steady and satisfying accomplishment.

 There are three main takeaways: